ostojics/e-commerce-shop/README.md

 ## Note

 There is no actual payment on the website.
-For the credit card detals just press 4 and then 2 on your keyboard repeatedly until the credit card details have been populated.
+For the credit card details just press 4 and then 2 on your keyboard repeatedly until the credit card details are populated.

 ## Available Scripts